-In addition to these short-term/mid-term opportunities, consideration should be given to long-term development opportunities as well.
+In addition to these short-term/mid-term opportunities, consideration should be given to longterm development opportunities.
 One area for consideration is the existing SR 55/I-74 interchange.
 Development in this area may be slower than other interchanges in the county, however, a long-term strategy should be developed for this area.
 Another area for future consideration is the possible creation of an additional interstate interchange at either SR 47 or CR 300 S. These future development areas, while not identified as short-term opportunities in this plan, do hold long-term economic development potential for Montgomery County.
-It should be noted that each community in the county, whether noted in these focus areas or not, has economic development opportunities that should be addressed moving forward.
+It should be noted that each community in the county, whether noted in these focus areas or not, has economic development opportunities.
 Whether it is new business attraction or simply retaining existing businesses, each community should work hard to achieve its individual economic development potential.